E1Bos/VALocker/README.md

 ## ⚙️ Installation

-VALocker automatically downloads all config files and places them in `%APPDATA%/VALocker` folder, this makes the location of the executable irrelevant.
+VALocker automatically downloads all config files and places them in the `%APPDATA%/VALocker` folder, this makes the location of the executable irrelevant.
 The executable can be placed anywhere on your computer, and it will still function correctly.

 ### 💻 Executable